natesilva/javascript-eslint.tmbundle/README.md

     2. Navigate to *JavaScript ESLint* > *Menu Actions* > *Save & Validate with ESLint*.
     3. In the drawer that appears, delete the “Key Equivalent” of `⌘S`.
 * **Use a project-specific ESLint configuration:**
-    * `eslint` automatically uses `.eslintrc` files found in your directory tree.
-See the documentation on [configuring ESLint](http://eslint.org/docs/user-guide/configuring) for more information.
+    * `eslint` automatically uses `.eslintrc` and `package.json` files found in your directory tree.
+See [the documentation](http://eslint.org/docs/user-guide/configuring#configuration-cascading-and-hierarchy) for more information.

 ## Uninstall

 1. Quit TextMate.